Street Quilt Block. Re-used worn clothing, packaging and upholstery scraps.

 Of course when we repeat actions regularly, they might not become ritual.
 These actions might become habit, in which case the actions are at risk of losing meaning, and becoming burdensome.
 Rituals differ from habits in that they require full attention and conscious intention on the purpose.
 As noted above, the effects need not be conscious, but the intention of performing the actions needs to be authentic and conscious.

-If our purpose of research is to improve conditions for living together in community or on earth, then every aspect of the research can be done with this intention, which means with our full involvement in every action.
-We look for and affirm positive results in our co-researchers, participants, learners, leaders.
-We use our position for positive impact.
+If my purpose of research is to improve conditions for living together in community or on earth, then every aspect of the research shall be done with this intention, which means with full involvement in every action.
+I look for and affirm positive results in co-researchers, participants, learners, leaders.
+I aim to use my position for positive impact.

 Somekh et. al. (2011) advise us that